joanbm91/iperf-docker-swarm/README.md

 2- Modify the proxyserver serving requests

    Modify /etc/haproxy/haproxy.cfg

-   NOTE: HAproxy is running on external server and not on the same docker-swarm server.
+   NOTE: On my running environment HAproxy is running on external server and not on the same docker-swarm server.

-   But you can add it if neccesary on the same docker-swarm cluster where the iperf service with the following configuration:
+  you can add it if neccesary on the same docker-swarm cluster where the iperf service with the following configuration:
    ```
    haproxy:
     image: haproxy:latest